 Why we are different.

-While space is boundless, it’s also extensively regulated – on matters ranging from the growing risk of orbital debris to the assignment of launch rights to the ability to photograph Earth from orbit.
+While space is boundless, it’s also extensively regulated – on matters ranging from orbital debris and space sustainability to spectrum sharing to the ability to image Earth from orbit.
 The rapid development of new technologies has resulted in increasingly complex regulatory frameworks.
-We help satellite clients navigate this earthbound labyrinth, in keeping with their strategic priorities, business objectives, and operational capabilities.
+We help satellite clients navigate these challenges in keeping with their strategic priorities, business objectives, and operational capabilities.

-In addition to our leading attorneys, we have extraordinary in-house engineers who assist our clients with bridging the gap between technologies and the laws and regulations that govern them.
-Our interdisciplinary team serves as legal counsel, strategic partner, and technological interpreter, acting in general as a tactical liaison between our clients and policymakers.
+In addition to our leading attorneys, we have extraordinary, in-house engineering capability to assist our clients with bridging the gap between technologies and the laws and regulations that govern them.
+Our team serves as legal counsel, strategic partner, and technological interpreter, acting as a tactical liaison between our clients and policymakers.
 To help ensure our clients can operate satellites and related technologies wherever, whenever, and however they need to, we work daily on their behalf before regulatory and policymaking bodies around the world, such as the FCC, NOAA, and ITU.

 - Communications Enforcement & Compliance